 - Strength and Endurance

 - Cognitive and Sensory

-Children with developmental delays, cerebral palsy, spina bifida, and torticollis may be treated by pediatric physical therapists.
+Children with developmental delays, cerebral palsy, spina bifida, and torticollis may benefit from pediatric physical therapy.
 We are able to alleviate impairments and functional limitations through therapeutic treatments such as exercise, manual therapy, assistive and adaptive devices, functional training, neuro-muscular re-education, splinting, and parent education.

 What does pediatric physical therapy accomplish?

-Physical therapists prevent injury, impairments, and functional limitations by promoting fitness and healthy lifestyles.
-In addition to assessing a range of motion, strength, posture, and gait, a physical therapist will also assess:
+Children’s physical therapy prevents injury, impairments, and functional limitations by promoting fitness and healthy lifestyles.
+In addition to assessing a range of motion, strength, posture, and gait, children’s physical therapy will also assess:

 - Motor planning: how your child accomplishes a given task

 - The sensory system: how your child interprets and responds to data.

 This focus enhances the gross motor function of your child and promotes independence and safety at home and in the community.